 2013 – The Wolf Of Wall Street, This Is The End, Anchorman 2, Pacific Rim, Fast & Furious 6, Frozen, Iron Man 3, The Wolverine, Bad Grandpa, Dragon Ball Z: Battle Of Gods, Despicable Me 2, Monster University

-2014 – Guardians Of The Galaxy, Edge Of Tomorrow, The Lego Movie, Dawn Of The Planet Of The Apes, Captain America: The Winter Soldier, Big Hero 6, 22 Jump Street, Birdman, American Sniper, Gone Girl, Kingsman: The Secret Service, Inherent Vice
+2014 – Guardians Of The Galaxy, Edge Of Tomorrow, The Lego Movie, Dawn Of The Planet Of The Apes, John Wick, Captain America: The Winter Soldier, Big Hero 6, 22 Jump Street, Birdman, American Sniper, Gone Girl, Kingsman: The Secret Service, Inherent Vice

 2015 – Mad Max: Fury Road, The Hateful Eight, Mission Impossible: Rouge Nation, The Revenant, Inside Out, Furious 7, The Martian, Creed, Straight Outta Compton, Dragon Ball Z: Resurrection F, Ant-Man, Spectre

 2016 – Deadpool, La La Land, Hacksaw Ridge, Sausage Party, Finding Dory, The Nice Guys, Star Wars: Rouge One, Captain America: Civil War, Zootopia, Dr. Strange, The Secret Life Of Pets, Fantastic Beasts